SaarimKhan789/Gender-Based-Abuse-Detection/README.md

 - **Task 1**: Detect gendered abuse (Label 1)
 - **Task 2**: Incorporate external datasets for better transfer learning
-- **Task 3**: Jointly predict gendered abuse (Label 1) and explicit language (Label 3)
+- **Task 3**: Jointly predict gendered abuse (Label 1) and explicit language (Label 3) -
+-
+-

 - **Label 1** - Is this post gendered abuse when not directed at a person of marginalized gender and sexuality?
--**Label 2** - Is the post gendered abuse when directed at a person of marginalized gender and sexuality?
+- **Label 2** - Is the post gendered abuse when directed at a person of marginalized gender and sexuality?
 - **Label 3** - Is this post explicit/aggressive?

-The values for each label could be the following
+- The values for each label could be the following
 - "1" - Indicates the annotator believes the post (tweet) matches the label.
 - "0" - Indicates the annotator doesn’t believes the post (tweet) does not match the label.
 - "NL" - The post was assigned to the annotator but not annotated.